tokenami/tokenami/README.md

 }
 ```

-In the above example, we're passing `props.style` as an override to ensure composed styles will merge correctly across component boundaries.
+In the above example we're passing `props.style` as an override to ensure composed styles will merge correctly across component boundaries.

 ### Overrides